 On September 15, 2015, the Company completed its acquisition of The First String Healthcare ("TFS"), a leading provider of interim staffing and permanent placement of nurse leaders and executives.
 The total purchase price of \$7,653 included (1) \$4,453 cash consideration paid upon acquisition, funded by cash-on-hand, net of cash received, (2) \$500 to be paid on the first anniversary of the acquisition date, and (3) a contingent earn-out with a fair value of \$2,700 as of the acquisition date.
 Also, the purchase agreement included an additional \$1,000 payment to be paid on the second anniversary of the acquisition date conditioned upon, subject to certain exceptions, continued employment of the selling shareholders, which is being recorded as compensation expense for post-combination services.
-The acquisition is intended to enhance the Company's capabilities to provide interim and permanent nursing leadership.
+The acquisition enhances the Company's capabilities to provide interim and permanent nursing leadership.
 As the acquisition is not considered material, pro forma information is not provided.
-The results of operations of TFS are included in the other workforce solutions segment in the Company's consolidated financial statements since the date of acquisition.
+The results of operations of TFS are included in the other workforce solutions segment since the date of acquisition.

-The acquisition agreement provides for a tiered contingent earn-out payment of up to \$4,000, of which (1) \$1,000 was paid to the sellers in March 2016 based on the operating results of TFS for the 12-month period ended December 31, 2015, and (2) up to \$3,000 may be paid in 2017 based on the operating results of TFS for the 12-month period ending December 31, 2016.
-The preliminary allocation of the purchase price consisted of (A) \$919 of fair value of tangible assets acquired, (B) \$867 of liabilities assumed, (C) \$3,373 of identified intangible assets, and (D) \$4,228 of goodwill, which is deductible for tax purposes.
+The acquisition agreement provides for a tiered contingent earn-out payment of up to \$4,000, of which (1) \$1,000 was paid to the sellers in March 2016 based on the operating results of TFS for the twelve months ended December 31, 2015, and (2) up to \$3,000 may be paid in 2017 based on the operating results of TFS for the twelve months ending December 31, 2016.
+The preliminary allocation of the purchase price consisted of (A) \$919 of fair value of tangible assets acquired, (B) \$891 of liabilities assumed, (C) \$3,373 of identified intangible assets, and (D) \$4,252 of goodwill, which is deductible for tax purposes.
 The intangible assets include the fair value of tradenames and trademarks, customer relationships, a staffing database, and covenants not to compete.
 The weighted average useful life of the acquired intangible assets subject to amortization is approximately seven years.